Siege: Post-World War II

 In both Vietnamese cases, the Viet Minh and NLF were able to cut off the opposing army by capturing the surrounding rugged terrain.
 At Dien Bien Phu, the French were unable to use air power to overcome the siege and were defeated.
 However, at Khe Sanh, a mere 14 years later, advances in air power—and a reduction in Vietnamese anti-aircraft capability—allowed the United States to withstand the siege.
 The resistance of US forces was assisted by the PAVN and PLAF forces' decision to use the Khe Sanh siege as a strategic distraction to allow their mobile warfare offensive, the first Tet Offensive, to unfold securely.

-The siege of Khe Sanh displays typical features of modern sieges, as the defender has greater capacity to withstand the siege, the attacker's main aim is to bottle operational forces or create a strategic distraction, rather than take the siege to a conclusion.
+The Battle of Khe Sanh displays typical features of modern sieges, as the defender has greater capacity to withstand the siege, the attacker's main aim is to bottle operational forces or create a strategic distraction, rather than take the siege to a conclusion.

-In neighbouring Cambodia, at that time known as the Khmer Republic, the Khmer Rouge used siege tactics to cut off supplies from Phnom Penh to other government-held enclaves in an attempt to break the will of the government to continue fighting.
+In neighboring Cambodia, at that time known as the Khmer Republic, the Khmer Rouge used siege tactics to cut off supplies from Phnom Penh to other government-held enclaves in an attempt to break the will of the government to continue fighting.

 In 1972, during the Easter offensive, the siege of An Lộc Vietnam occurred.
 ARVN troops and U.S. advisers and air power successfully defeated communist forces.
 The Battle of An Lộc pitted some 6,350 ARVN men against a force three times that size.
 During the peak of the battle, ARVN had access to only one 105 mm howitzer to provide close support, while the enemy attack was backed by an entire artillery division.
 ARVN had no tanks, the NVA communist forces had two armoured regiments.
 ARVN prevailed after over two months of continuous fighting.
 As General Paul Vanuxem, a French veteran of the Indochina War, wrote in 1972 after visiting the liberated city of An Lộc: "An Lộc was the Verdun of Vietnam, where Vietnam received as in baptism the supreme consecration of her will."

 During the 1982 Lebanon War, the Israel Defence Forces besieged Beirut, the capital of Lebanon, to quickly realize their goals including the eviction of the Palestine Liberation Organization from the country.

 During the Yugoslav Wars in the 1990s, Republika Srpska forces besieged Sarajevo, the capital of Bosnia-Herzegovina.
-The siege lasted from 1992 until 1996.
+The siege lasted from April 1992 until February 1996.

-Numerous sieges haven taken place during the Syrian Civil War, such as the Siege of Homs, Siege of Kobanî, Siege of Deir ez-Zor (2014–2017) and Siege of al-Fu'ah and Kafriya.
+Numerous sieges haven taken place during the Syrian civil war, such as the siege of Homs, siege of Kobanî, siege of Deir ez-Zor (2014–2017), siege of Nubl and al-Zahraa, and siege of al-Fu'ah and Kafriya.

-Multiple sieges took place in the 2022 Russian invasion of Ukraine, most notably the Siege of Mariupol.